ARK ETFs

 BMO ARK Innovation Fund ETF Series - ARKK

-Q2 2023 Quarterly Commentary
+Q1 2024 Quarterly Commentary

+While the Fed is focused on squelching inflation with higher interest rates, the bond market has been signaling trouble ahead.
+From March 2021 to July 2023, the yield curve11inverted from +159 basis points to -108 basis points,12 hitting the steepest levels since the early 1980s when the Fed was fighting double-digit inflation.
+Since July 2023, the yield curve has entered a bear steepening phase, with long-term rates increasing relative to short-term rates, lowering the inversion to -39 basis points13 and suggesting that both real growth and inflation could surprise on the low side of expectations.
 The Federal Reserve began increasing interest rates when the year-over-year Consumer Price Index (CPI) — a lagging economic indicator — reached 8.5% on a year-over-year basis in March 2022.
 Shortly thereafter, an inflationary surge influenced by geopolitical pressures and inventory hoarding peaked at 9.1% year-over-year.
-Since then, CPI inflation has dropped to 3.0%,10 thanks to various deflationary forces – – good, bad, and cyclical.
-Tesla’s CEO Elon Musk11 and DoubleLine’s CEO Jeff Gundlach12 have echoed our concerns about the risk of deflation.
+Since then, CPI inflation has dropped to 3.2%,14 thanks to various deflationary forces – – good, bad, and cyclical.

 Fund Commentary